-When data gets send over the internet’s network, it gets segmented using one of the Transport layer protocols, and most of the times it’s TCP (the Transmission Control Protocol).
-And if you already know about TCP, it makes sure that data gets sent, with the correct sequence and to the right end host.
-However, the data a TCP segment encapsulates, is not secure, meaning any intruder on the network can read and understand the data part.
+When data gets sent over the internet’s network, it gets segmented using one of the Transport layer protocols, and most of the time it’s TCP (the Transmission Control Protocol).
+And if you already know about TCP, it makes sure that data gets sent in the correct sequence to the right end host.
+However, the data a TCP segment encapsulates is not secure, meaning any intruder on the network can read and understand the data part.

-If you use services like ebay, Messenger and Gmail for example, and share credit card information and secure chat and whatever data that you don’t want others to see. you need to have a secure connection between your computer and these services.
+If you use services like eBay, Messenger, and Gmail, for example, and share credit card information, secure chat, and whatever other data you don’t want others to see, You need to have a secure connection between your computer and these services.
 For this need, a new and more secure version of TCP is created and called SSL (Secure Sockets Layer).

-This new layer makes our data encrypted so that others can’t interpret, and adds end-to-end authentication and data integrity. let’s explain these one by one first:
+This new layer makes our data encrypted so that others can’t interpret it and adds end-to-end authentication and data integrity.
+Let’s explain these one by one first:

-To demonstrate the usage of SSL, let’s follow this example:
+To demonstrate the use of SSL, let’s follow this example:

-Encryption: Makes data exhanged between end hosts unreadable by others.
+Encryption: Makes data exchanged between end hosts unreadable by others.

 Authentication: Making sure that data you send are actually sent to the right end, making it impossible for intruders to pretend being the other end.